briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         5. _(E)_ A sibling, whether or the whole or half blood or by adoption, a brother-in-law or a sister-in-law;

-        6. _(F)_ A son or daughter of the probationary license holder’s stepparent if the stepparent has not adopted the probationary license holder;
+        6. _(F)_ A son or daughter of the probationary license holder's stepparent if the stepparent has not adopted the probationary license holder;

         7. _(G)_ An eligible adult, as defined in Ohio R.C.
 4507.05.

-    3. _(3)_ “Moving violation” means any violation of any statute or ordinance that regulates the operation of vehicles, streetcars, or trackless trolleys on the highways or streets.
-“Moving violation” does not include a violation of Ohio R.C.
+    3. _(3)_ "Moving violation" means any violation of any statute or ordinance that regulates the operation of vehicles, streetcars, or trackless trolleys on the highways or streets.
+"Moving violation" does not include a violation of Ohio R.C.
 4513.263 or a substantially equivalent municipal ordinance, or a violation of any statute or ordinance regulating pedestrians or the parking of vehicles, vehicle size or load limitations, vehicle fitness